truenas/documentation/content/TrueCommand/DevNotes.md

 * User-defined reports
 * Security Logs

-WARNING: If you are using an LDAP-enabled system for user logins, please be sure to have your non-LDAP admin user credentials handy before updating.
-The LDAP integration systems between 1.x and 2.x are different, and while the settings are migrated over as much as possible, you will still want to login and verify that everything is still configured properly.
+When you are using an LDAP-enabled system for user logins, please have your non-LDAP admin user credentials handy before updating.
+The LDAP integration systems between 1.x and 2.x are different, and you need to login and verify that everything is still configured properly after the migration.
+{{< /hint >}}

 #### Minimum Supported TrueNAS Versions

 Due to the changes in integrating with the TrueNAS middleware, the minimum version for full-support of functionality has changed with TrueCommand 2.0:

 * FreeNAS/TrueNAS 11.3 series - No longer supported.
 Does not provide realtime statistics or storage information, but you can still connect to them and use TrueCommand to initiate updates.